Private Equity Investor Onboarding Must Be Fast, Seamless, and Secure

 The private equity market is projected to grow at an annual rate of 10.2% from 2022 to 2028.
 Fund managers need scalable back-office processes to handle this growth and meet investor expectations.

-Historically, investor onboarding required extensive back-and-forth between fund administrators, investors, and third-party firms like law offices, with no single source of truth.
-Different parties or team members often held large datasets, making the entire process inefficient.
+Traditionally, investor onboarding required extensive back-and-forth between fund managers, fund administrators, investors, and third-party firms like law offices, with no single source of truth.

 Now, with automated regulatory checks, investor wallets, and digital signatures, investor onboarding is much easier.
-Using tech solutions allows fund managers and GPs to focus on strategic investment decisions and quickly retrieve data or communicate with investors.

 One of our clients, FLEX Capital (a private equity fund investing in mid-sized German internet and software companies), had a manual and time-consuming investor onboarding process.